Logo

-Marketing can easily feel overwhelming.
-Between paid ads, direct mail, email campaigns, and endless content options, knowing where to start can be tricky.
-Many small businesses hesitate to invest in it because they can’t see the value, even when they’re doing less than their competitors and are falling behind.
+Marketing can feel overwhelming.
+Between paid ads, direct mail, email campaigns, and endless content options, knowing where to start is tricky.
+Many small businesses hesitate to invest in marketing because they want immediate value.
+They don’t see the need, even when they’re doing less than marketing their competitors and are falling behind.
 Others jump in with both feet, hiring a full-time marketing manager before having a clear strategic plan.

 There’s a smarter middle ground: hiring a marketing consultant.
-If you’re stuck deciding where to go next with your marketing strategy, this guide will show you when it makes sense to bring in a professional consultant and how to hire one.
+If you’re stuck deciding where to go next with your marketing strategy or unsure if marketing is even needed, this guide will show you why you might need a professional consultant, when it makes sense to bring one in, and how to hire one.

 For the self-starters out there, trying to do it all yourself is rewarding, but often inefficient.
 Many business owners hit a ceiling when juggling marketing alongside their day-to-day work.
 In fact, marketing usually gets neglected in this scenario.